DenyVeyten/sfcc-users/README.md

 # Installation

-## Prerequesite
+## Prerequesites

-This tool uses `sfcc-ci` and it's [configuration](https://github.com/SalesforceCommerceCloud/sfcc-ci#how-do-i-get-set-up) to interact with SFCC instances (to manage users there).
+This tool uses `sfcc-ci` and its [configuration](https://github.com/SalesforceCommerceCloud/sfcc-ci#how-do-i-get-set-up) to interact with SFCC instances (to manage users there).

 It looks for valid `dw.json` config with fields needed for `sfcc-ci` - "client-id", "client-secret", "username", "password".
 Format is described in [sfcc-ci guide](https://github.com/SalesforceCommerceCloud/sfcc-ci#configuration)